 4. Hilton Lac-Leamy in Gatineau

 Executive Rooms at Hilton Lac-Leamy Hotel Gatineau-Ottawa feature one king or two queen beds on a private floor.
-Continental breakfast in the club lounge includes yogurt, cheeses, fresh and canned fruit, bagels, pastries, cereals.
+Continental breakfast in the club lounge includes yogurt, cheeses, fresh and canned fruit, bagels, pastries, and cereals.
 A nice selection of evening snacks and Canapes are served early evening, but you must pay for alcohol as they have an honor bar.

 5. Ottawa Marriott Hotel